simpligility/maven-training/prereq.md

 optionally create a shortcut of the executable file ("eclipse.exe" on Windows, or "eclipse" on Linux).

-Note that there is a known problem with the built-in decompression utility on all current versions of Windows.
+Note: that there is a known problem with the built-in decompression utility on all current versions of Windows.
 We recommend that you use a more robust decompression utility such as the open source 7zip when decompressing an Eclipse download.
 Some people report success when